How to Send Text Messages (SMS) Via Email for Free

 How to Add Cell Numbers for Text Messaging in Gmail Contacts:

-In the following example, I’m going to add my mom’s cell to my gmail contacts.
+In the following example, I’m going to add my mother’s cell to my gmail contacts.
 Let’s say that her phone provider is Verizon and her number is (555)123-4567.
-A should be able to set up contacts through most email programs (if you can’t, switch to gmail).
+You should be able to set up contacts through most email programs (if you can’t, switch to gmail).

 1. Click on ‘contacts’:

-3. Put in ‘name’ and the word ‘cell’ to clarify between email and cell contacts:
+3. Put in ‘name’ and the word ‘cell’ to clarify between email and cell contacts in both the Name and Nickname fields:

 4. When composing a new text message, simply type in your contact’s name: